-Antitrust arbiter Lina Khan’s vision to face its first major test
+Lina Khan’s first big test as FTC chief: Defining Facebook as a monopoly

 Though the most significant, the Facebook case is but one of a wide range of issues on Khan’s plate.
 A month after she assumed office, the Biden administration issued a sweeping competition executive order, which called for her agency to take a tougher line on concentration throughout the economy.

-So far, Khan has taken a series of steps to signal a shake up has arrived at the Federal Trade Commission.
-She’s started hosting open meetings to open the agency’s business to the public, and she’s warned greater scrutiny of mergers is on its way.
+So far, Khan has taken a series of steps to signal a shake-up has arrived at the FTC.
+She’s started hosting open meetings to open the agency’s business to the public, and she’s warned that greater scrutiny of mergers is on its way.

-But the challenge will be for the agency to remain focused on the most important cases, including Facebook, said Kovacic.
+But the challenge will be for the agency to remain focused on the most important cases, including Facebook, Kovacic said.
 “She has a downpour of demands from both ends of the avenue,” he said.

 And none of her other efforts will matter if she can’t show that she can win against companies, including Facebook, in court.